Health and Security

 Security

-Among other things, they are told about the security situation in the mission area and what security measures MSB has taken in relation to this, what they ought to be prepared for and what to bear in mind during the mission.
+The field staff should have completed the MSB induction course in which knowledge of personal security plays a central role.
+When the field staff attend the pre-deployment security briefing, they are given specific security information.
+In short, the field staff is briefed about the security situation in the area of operation and what security measures MSB has taken in relation to this, what they ought to be prepared for and what to bear in mind throughout the deployment.